 Basketball: Full court.

-Playgrounds: Located throughout the park and available on a first-come, first-served basis.
+Playgrounds: Two are located in the park and available on a first-come, first-served basis.

 A Little History: The county park system’s most popular park has a long, complicated history as a piece of public land.
 The property that was later to become the park apparently became a part of the county at some unidentified point in the past when the owners fell behind in their taxes.
 The county then sold the land to the federal government, which used it as a firing range for the Naval Flexible Gunnery School.
 The county purchased the property back in the 1950s, reportedly for $14.50 per acre, and eventually sold all but the 299 acres that make up the present-day park.

 Although undeveloped, the land became known locally as Snake Creek Park.
 Then, in 1967, it was formally named for Charlie Barney Smith, a former Broward County commissioner and City of Hollywood commissioner who had championed the cause of public land for parks.
 In the 1970s the site gained popularity as a rustic picnic spot, although there were no amenities to speak of, not even fresh drinking water.